Rhyme & Reason (Missing Persons album)

-Rhyme & Reason is the second album by American new wave band Missing Persons, released in 1984.
-After the successful debut album by the band, this LP had a significant decline in sales.
-The pleasant-sounding "Surrender Your Heart" was its signature single.
-A video was created for it featuring animations from famous artist Peter Max and received heavy rotation on MTV, but the track was largely ignored by AOR radio.
+Rhyme & Reason is the second studio album by American band Missing Persons, released in 1984.
+It was a commercial disappointment.
+A video was created for "Surrender Your Heart" featuring animations from Peter Max.
 "Give" and "Right Now" were also released as singles, and videos made for both received airplay on MTV.
 Missing Persons embarked on a successful tour, but the album quickly fell off the sales charts.

+Critical reception

+The Christian Science Monitor wrote that "the most accurate description of the album's tone is that it's consistently bland...
+The pace, beat, and modulation of the music sounds the same; the only change is in the lyrics."
+The Omaha World-Herald concluded that "Missing Persons continues to show why it is one of the worst of the trendy Los Angeles new wave bands."